danilkaru/interactive-ML-music-classifier/README.md

 The UI is now locally hosted and accessible with any browser on http://127.0.0.1:8050/.

 # Generating audio embeddings
-A .json embedding file containing CLAP audio embeddings can be generated with the following Google Colab notebook: https://colab.research.google.com/drive/1s79vkd4nqH370V9KTwMDpQ8WiudtGlzG?usp=sharing.
+A .json file containing CLAP audio embeddings can be generated with the following Google Colab notebook: https://colab.research.google.com/drive/1s79vkd4nqH370V9KTwMDpQ8WiudtGlzG?usp=sharing.
+The resulting .json file can be uploaded in the UI.

 # Interacting with the UI
 After the UI has been succesfully activated, the page display should look as follows (formatting can vary depending on browser):